Retire by stateFigures verified May 31, 2026

 Pension breaks can depend on income

-Public pension benefits may be up to 100 percent exempt from Missouri income tax, but the amount can depend on your adjusted gross income, according to the state retirement system for local government employees.
-It is worth confirming how your specific pension is treated.
+Public pension benefits can be up to 100 percent exempt from Missouri income tax, but the amount may hinge on your adjusted gross income, according to the state retirement system for local government employees.
+Confirm how your own pension gets treated.

 Missouri LAGERS